 - weather conditions or natural disasters (lightning, winds, storms, hurricanes, earthquakes) that may knock down trees and contribute to their collapse over time.

-The main reason of trees collapsing on private properties or in public places in Oxnard is the improper maintenance of those trees.
+The main reason for trees collapsing on private properties or in public places in Oxnard is the improper maintenance of those trees.
 The failure to conduct timely and reasonable inspections of the trees may injure passers-by and/or damage their personal property (cars, bicycles, motorcycles, etc.).

 If you or your loved ones have been injured as a result of falling trees in Oxnard, Ventura County or anywhere else in California, don’t hesitate to get in touch with our personal injury attorney for a free initial consultation.